HIRO-group/HIRO-group.github.io/README.md

 title: <Your Page Title>
 ```

-The article flag will format your page nicely, without the flag, there will be no navigation bar, css, etc.
+The article flag will format your page nicely.
+Without the flag, there will be no navigation bar, css, etc.

 To add your page to the navigation bar, you'll need to edit `./_includes/header.html`